Sousastep/sousastep/SousaFX/.docs/_sources/content/xfade.rst.txt

    This menu selects the easing function for the crossfade.
 The steeper the easing function, the more quickly the crossfade occurs.

-- gate
+- gate slider

    Sets SousaFX's main noise gate.
 Set it low for playing at home, and higher when performing live.
 The :ref:`Modulation Parameters' <Modulation Parameters>` envelope begins at the bottom of this gate, regardless of where it's set.
 Why is SousaFX's main noise gate in the Envelope Crossfade window?
 Because it's also used to...

-- improve envelope's attack
+- "improve envelope's attack" toggle

    \.\.\.improve the attack's transients by maxing out the envelope whenever it's below the noise gate.

+.. note:: After a period of inactivity, the noise gate auto-increases a little, which prevents the gate from being triggered by simply picking up the tuba.

-- low xfade offset
+- low xfade offset knob

    Offsets the crossfade's center for the low frequencies.
 0 - 30 % is recommended.
 This makes the low amplitude modulation fade in before the high frequency modulation fades in, which sounds quite nice.
 Check out the :ref:`Mix Bus <Mix Bus>` to observe the effects of this parameter.